-Example 1: MAXIMUS receives the enrollment or disenrollment form by Ja MAXIMUS receives the enrollment or disenrollment form by January 15; the effective date is February 1.
+Example 1: MAXIMUS receives the enrollment or disenrollment form by January 15; the effective date is February 1.
 Example 2: MAXIMUS receives the enrollment or disenrollment form between January 16 and January 31; the effective date is March 1.

 3.4.2 Medicaid expedited enrollment of pregnant women